• Skip to primary navigation

 FAQ

-• Slice the remaining squash, serve squash and stuffing mixture over a bed of lettuce.
-It’d be great with an apple cider vinaigrette (olive oil & apple cider vinegar to keep it really simple)
+• Slice the remaining squash, serve all stuffed acorn squash ingredients over lettuce/greens.
+It would also be great with an apple cider vinaigrette (olive oil & apple cider vinegar to keep it really simple)

-• Want to reuse the stuffing part very differently?
-Don’t add the rice to the whole pan of beef mixture, just to the part that you’ll eat in the stuffed squash.
-Repurpose the remaining beef mixture by adding spaghetti sauce to it and top pasta with it.
-It’s already got the Italian seasoning, onions & peppers.
+• Want to reuse the stuffing part differently?
+Don't add the rice to the whole pan of beef mixture, just to the part that you'll eat in the stuffed acorn squash.
+Add leftover beef to spaghetti sauce to it and serve over pasta.

-• (rice) Easy Beef & Broccoli, Coconut Green Lentil Curry
+• Rice: Easy Beef & Broccoli, Coconut Green Lentil Curry, Pantry Rice and Bean Soup, or Creamy Mushroom Chicken with Rice.

-• (ground beef, rice) Thai Beef with Fried Garlic and Spinach
+• Ground beef: Thai Beef with Fried Garlic and Spinach, Individual Meatloaf.

 Stuffed Acorn Squash